 Because this segment is an update of previously published analysis, [11] we only provide additional details here.
-Previously, we conducted a case-only analysis to identify individual- and neighborhood-level factors associated with heat-exacerbated deaths using a case-only design (Madrigano et al., 2015).[11]
+Previously, we conducted a case-only analysis to identify individual- and neighborhood-level factors associated with heat-exacerbated deaths using a case-only design (Madrigano et al., 2015) [11].
 In that analysis, using 2000-2011 data, dving at home and non-Hispanic Black as the decedent's race/ethnicity category were found to be positively associated with heat-exacerbated deaths for extreme heat event days (as defined by NYC's heat advisory threshold) and two days following these days.
-In the current report (2024), we repeated the same analysis but using 2012-2021 data.
+In the current report (2024), we repeated the same analysis but using 2013-2022 data.
 The percentage of deaths that occurred at home during this period was higher (28%) than that for 2000-2011 data (21%), and the percentage of non-Hispanic Black decedents was approximately the same (28%) as that for 2000-2011 (27%).
 The details of the methods are described in the 2015 Madrigano et al. paper, but briefly, we ran logistic regression models with a 1/0 indicator of these attributes (1 for at-home deaths and 0 for others; 1 for non-Hispanic Black and 0 for the other race/ethnicity categories) as the dependent variable and a 1/0 indicator for extreme heat event days (and two following days).
 Additionally, because the place of death for COVID-19 deaths were skewed towards in-hospital, we included a 1/0 indicator variable for COVID-19 deaths in the regression model.
 The regression model was fit using the base R generalized linear model (GLM function with "family=binomial").
 Odds ratios were computed by taking the exponent of the regression coefficient for the extreme heat indicators.
-The odds ratios for at-home deaths and non-Hispanic Black category for extreme heat days for 2012-2021 were 1.06 (95%CI: 1.02, 1.11) and 1.06 (1.02, 1.11), respectively.
-Corresponding results in the 2015 analysis (for 2000-2011) were 1.11 (1.06, 1.16) and 1.08 (1.03, 1.12).
-The odds ratios for at-home deaths and non-Hispanic Black category for extreme heat days plus 2 following days for 2012-2021 were 1.06 (95%CI: 1.03, 1.09) and 1.06 (1.03, 1.09), respectively.
-Corresponding results in the 2015 analysis were 1.15 (1.11, 1.19) and 1.07 (1.04, 1.11).

 The original analysis and updated analysis described above used the dichotomous indicator of the extreme heat event days.
 However, given that heat-exacerbated deaths also occur even during non-extreme heat days, we expanded the case-only analysis by using a quintile indicator of temperature ranges rather the 0/1 indicator.
 In constructing the quintile indicator, we first created a time-series of the average of daily maximum temperature at lag 0 through 3 days to take into consideration the lagged effects of temperature.
 While the original daily maximum temperature data for LaGuardia airport from NOAA were whole numbers (e.g., "81"), the 4-day average values yielded fractional numbers, and the quintile cut-off temperatures were 74.25, 79.75, 83.5, and 87.25°F for 20th, 40th, 60th, and 80th percentiles, respectively.
 These unrounded cut-offs were used to create the quintile indicator, but rounded numbers are used in the main text and Figures 5 and 6.
 The lowest quintile was used as a reference for odds ratios.
-We repeated the analysis for each of the major race/ethnicity categories: non-Hispanic White (42%), non-Hispanic Black (28%), and Hispanic (20%).
-Mortality counts for Asian (8%) and other race/ethnicity groups (2%) were not large enough to provide estimates with precision for this analysis.
+We repeated the analysis for each of the major race/ethnicity categories: non-Hispanic White (41%), non-Hispanic Black (28%), and Hispanic (20%).
+Mortality counts for Asian (9%) and other race/ethnicity groups (2%) were not large enough to provide estimates with precision for this analysis.